nogibjj/3rdeye/README.md

 This generates metadata about the web repo and outputs csv file to:
   ~/Desktop/web_git_metadata.csv

-This also generates a PNG report of top contributors as show below:
+This also generates a PNG report of both the entire repo history and top contributors as show below:

 ![PNG Report](http://s10.postimg.org/i77jlttrd/elixir_git_metadata_csv_Full_Page_1.jpg)

+Finally, from the R terminal you can explore the dataframe created by calling:

+  `my_repo <- git_metadata(path)`

 ###Dependencies: